Short Answer

 Contract Snapshot

-The provided page content does not include the contract rules necessary to determine the triggers for YES/NO resolution, key dates/deadlines, or any special settlement conditions for the "NASA lands on the moon?" market.
-This information is typically found within a dedicated "Rules" or "Market Details" section on the Kalshi market page.
+The provided page content is insufficient to determine the specific resolution triggers for YES or NO, key dates/deadlines, or any special settlement conditions for the "NASA lands on the moon?" market.
+The extract only provides the market title and navigational links, lacking the detailed contract rules.

 Available Contracts